-So, grinding one’s own coffee-in priest-like motions, is a sign of sacrificing the definitions of status.
-Yet it is done with “priest-like stiffness”-perhaps stiff since he was not really used to it, but priest-like, with a religious stature, nonetheless.
+So, grinding one’s own coffee in priest-like motions is a sign of sacrificing the definition of status.
+Yet it is done with “priest-like stiffness”-perhaps stiff since he was not really used to it, but priest-like, with a religious statue, nonetheless.

 As Sammler continues his coffee preparation we see that through the careful use of detail an atmosphere is created that reminds one of a chemist or pharmacist at work.
 At the same time, it reminds us of the meager existence that is Sammler’s fate.
-There is no status here; instead there is a careful, professional and loving preparation of the brew.
+There is no status here; instead, there is careful, professional, and loving preparation of the brew.

 “The grounds in the little drawer of the mill he held above the flask.
 The red coil went deeper, whiter, white.
 The kinks had tantrums.
 Beads of water flashed up.
 Individually the pioneers gracefully went to the surface.
 Then they all seethed together.
 He poured in the grounds.
 In his cup, a lump of sugar, a dusty spoonful of Pream.

 Coffee here is the drink of the simple man.
-It is common drink that can be prepared in a ritual like way as a priest or a chemist might tend to their work-and it is this care that is exalting even in light of the dusty spoonful of Pream.
+It is a common drink that can be prepared in a ritual-like way as a priest or a chemist might tend to their work and it is this care that is exalting even in light of the dusty spoonful of Pream.

 In his last novel, Ravelstein, (Viking Press, 2000) Bellow creates a sort of antithesis to Sammler.
-Coffee is taken at a high class French Coffee house and its preparation in the home can be an extravaganza!
+Coffee is taken at a high-class French Coffee house and its preparation at the home can be an extravaganza!

 “Abe went for his third espresso serre when the waiter set it down; Ravelstein’s big, unskillful hand gripped the little cup as he carried it to his mouth.
 I would have given big odds on the outcome if a bet had been offered.
 Brown stains appeared on the lapel of his new coat.
 It was unpreventable-a fatality. …’Ah, well,’ he siad, when he at last saw that he had soiled his ($4,500) Lanvin laper.
 ‘I’ve fucked up again.’
 I didn’t laugh at his remark.”

-The extravagant Ravelstein , while being very successful intellectual and “overly well dressed” shows certain signs of being uncouth.
-Sammler unskillful hand carefully ground coffee, heated water in a flask were the whole operation was “graceful”-although he only had dusty Pream to cap off the cup.
+The extravagant Ravelstein, while being a very successful intellectual and “overly well dressed” shows certain signs of being uncouth.
+Sammler’s unskillful hand carefully ground coffee, and heated water in a flask where the whole operation was “graceful”-although he only had dusty Pream to cap off the cup.
 Ravelsteins hand turned his espresso serre into a staining agent.
 As much as Raveltstein loves coffee, he doesn’t seem able to simply enjoy it.
 In his private home, Ravelstein also combines an extravagant love with a sort of blundering when it comes to basics.

 While “Ravelstein could not compete with the collection of Matisses and Chagalls” of his neighbors, “..in the kitchen he went far beyond them.
 From a restaurant supply company he had bought an espresso machine.
 It was installed in the kitchen, it dominated the sink, and it steamed and fizzed explosively…The huge commercial machine made the sink unusable.
 But Ravelstein had no use for sinks-it was only the coffee that mattered.”

-Although Ravelstein overdoes it, it does seems that he places the coffee itself at center stage,.
+Although Ravelstein overdoes it, it does seem that he places the coffee itself at center stage.
 Yet the narrator (Chick) says, “I refused to drink his coffee because it was made with chlorinated tap water.”
-(Sounds familiar? see Bellow’s remarks above of how, himself, doesn’t use tap water but only bottled water.)
+(Sounds familiar? see Bellow’s remarks above of how, he himself, doesn’t use tap water but only bottled water.)
 It steamed and fizzled, a wonderful show but the coffee was undrinkable due to the fundamental ingredient, water.

 The jacket of the Ravelstein shows the Cafe Flore in Paris and may point simultaneously to Abe Ravelstein’s high taste and his need for social contact.
 Coffee is not just a drink to be prepared and enjoyed according to your personality.
 Over a cup of coffee, in the right setting, social contacts are developed and thoughts are exchanged.